rickeyJ/planpilot/design.md

   * 45%
   * $75 Copay after deductible
 * For costs independent of deductible, calculate total cost
-* For costs dependent on deductible,
+* For costs dependent on deductible, see if this will cause the deductible to be paid up, and then calculate cost above that